D7Torres/epic-react-notes/testing-react-apps.md

 Use `jest.fn()` and `toHaveBeenCalledWith()`

-Use `faker` to generate input which exact value is irrelevant to communicate that is irrelevant to whoever reads the test.
+Use `faker` to generate input which exact value doesn't matter to communicate that is irrelevant to whoever reads the test.

 Use `@jackfranklin/test-data-bot` to automate more data creation.

 ## mocking HTTP requests

-Elaborate

 Use MSW (Mock Service Worker) for that, intercepts instead of being a real server, more convenient as you don't have to worry about ports and you can test